 There are several rules to be aware of when it comes to the creation of a charitable trust.
 First and foremost, a charitable trust must be created to serve a suitable philanthropic purpose.
 This fact may seem obvious.
 However, charitable trusts can be invalidated if the trust can be viewed as serving an individual rather than charitable purposes.
 For example, a trust created to establish a scholarship could run into trouble if it also requires that the grantor’s descendants be given preferential treatment.
 Issues can also arise when the trust is established to push for particular political and social causes.
 Other rules governing charitable trusts require care in the naming of the trust, as well as special attention to who or what is named as the trust’s beneficiary.
 Ultimately, the state Attorney General is responsible for ensuring that charitable trusts in Texas are serving legitimate purposes.

 Are You Interested In Including a Charitable Trust In Your Houston Estate Plan?

 The attorneys at McCulloch & Miller, PLLC, can help you determine if adding a charitable trust to your Houston estate plan is right for you.
 Our attorneys have the knowledge and experience to answer all of your estate planning questions, and help you develop a comprehensive estate plan that meets your needs.
-Call us at 713-333-8900 to schedule a free consultation with one of our attorneys.
+Call us at 713-333-8900 to schedule a consultation with one of our attorneys.